 FSCN 360 (3-3-0) Applied Fire Service Ethics: Ethics in the provision of fire, rescue, and emergency medical services are challenging and complex.
 No other government services are granted the same degree of public trust.
 This course increases student proficiency in making ethical decisions in the provision of emergency service.
 Students will discover how to consider problems in terms of their ethical implications.
 Students will also learn a model for making ethical decisions.
+Open to Fire and Emergency Services Administration majors only.

 FSCN 377 (3-3-0) Fire-Related Human Behavior: An exploration of the dynamics of human behavior in fire incidents.
 The functions and implementation of prevention practices, program, codes, and ordinances are stressed.
 The concepts of risk, personal invulnerability, role, and group dynamics are examined in relation to design aspects of buildings and mitigation of the effects of fire on modern society.
 Discussion deals with proper ways of conducting post-fire interviews and emphasizes the psychological effects of communications during emergencies.
+Open to Fire and Emergency Servijces Administration majors only.

 FSCN 390 (3-3-0) Fire Dynamics: This course is an examination of the dynamics within the context of firefighting and its application to fire situations.
 Course includes the examination of fire, including combustion, flame spread, flashover, and smoke movement; applications to building codes; large-loss fires; and fire modeling through a consideration of the physics and chemistry of fire and combustion.
+Open to Fire and Emergency Services Administration majors only.

 FSCN 400 (3-3-0) Political and Legal Foundations of Fire Protection: An examination of the legal, political, and social aspects of the government's role in public safety, including the American legal system, fire department operations, employment and personnel issues, fire officials' roles, and legislative and political influence.
+Open to Fire and Emergency Services Administration majors only.